joelparkerhenderson/powerful-questions/README.md

 What draws you/us to this inquiry?

 What’s our intention here?
-What’s the deeper pur-pose (the big “why”) that is really worthy of ourbest effort?
+What’s the deeper pur-pose (the big “why”) that is really worthy of our best effort?

 What opportunities can you see in (your specificsituation)?